 Friday News Round Up: Community stories and McKinney excitement!

-also commented on the rise in homeless elderly population.
-While the predictions are of concern, they certainly do reflect the Alliance’s own projections in the first of Demographics series
+We are certainly worried about our seniors this week.
+All Voices talked about seniors living below the poverty line who are never even counted, The Signal wrote about the projected rise of homeless seniors, and the Jacksonville Register also commented on the rise in homeless elderly population.
+While the predictions are of concern, they certainly do reflect the Alliance’s own projections in the first ofDemographics series.

-.
+Across the country, communities are undertaking efforts to reduce veterans homelessness.
+The Washington state paper, The Olympian featured an editorial about updating health care for female veterans, while the LA Times published another piece about Secretary Shinseki’s visit to the region.
 The Department of Veterans Affairs, emphasized the Secretary, is committed to ensuring those who served in defense of the country are not abandoned when they return from service.

 And while some wrote about how deficit worries are slowing funding for federal homeless programs, we were happy to find out this week that House Appropriations Committee proposed increasing funding for McKinney-Vento homeless assistance programs in FY 2011!
 In a notable departure from longstanding protocol, the House Appropriations deviated from recommendations from both President Obama and it’s own T-HUD subcommittee and increased proposed funding by $145 million.
 (Is this news to you?
-Check out our (rather long) post
+Check out our (rather long) post about it.